rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BE: The question is whether it should be there?

-DH: Should Annex B be in the standard? why should it be there?
+DH: Should Annex B be in the standard?
+Why should it be there?
 That helps determine whether something should be in Annex B.

 BE: Yeah.

 DH: Earlier this morning we had a discussion about the mechanics about the spec document itself with regard to Annex B. That discussion bled into the purpose of Annex B. Should Annex B be there?

 WH: You just asked "should Annex B be there."
-The answer is "no" but we _have_ to have it for web compatibility.
+The answer is "no" but we _have_ to have it for web-compatibility.

-DH: I didn't mean, should that material disappear from the spec.
-I'm saying should it be differentiated?
+DH: I didn't mean, "should that material disappear from the spec?", I'm saying "should it be differentiated?"

 WH: Ok.

 BE: Ok, right.

-DH: To be clear, I'm not arguing for anything (we shouldn't do that right now).
+DH: To be clear, I'm not arguing for anything.
+(We shouldn't do that right now.)
 I'm just saying that we need to find clarity around this question.
 There are mismatches in different people’s heads here.

 BE: I want to frame this question.
-Part of this seems to hinge on an empirical question: "How much is required for web compatibility?"
+Part of this seems to hinge on an empirical question: "How much is required for web-compatibility?"

 MM: That is orthogonal...
 Oh, I see what you're saying...